pcarion/cleric/README.md

 Launch Terminal and then issue the following command: `xattr -cr /path/to/cleric.app`.

 ## Changelog

+- `0.3.0` - 2025-01-16
+   - fix issue with MCP Inspector on Windows - the Windows version has NOT been tested yet.
+Any feedback is welcome.

 - `0.2.0` - 2025-01-14
    - all toolbar button to start the MCP Inspector